Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 #### C

-I wrote some fairly small but complicated projects in C in University, but have had no professional experience with the language.
+I wrote some fairly small but complicated projects in C in university, but have had no professional experience with the language.
 I've also never had a proper code review in the language, leaving me very ignorant to best practices and industry standards.